a2elot/telegram-bot/README.md

-# ElivexIND Telegram Bot
+# ElivexInvest Telegram Bot

 ## 📌 Description
-ElivexIND is an investment management Telegram bot that allows users to invest in various packages, track returns, and withdraw funds automatically to their bank accounts.
+Elivex is an investment management Telegram bot that allows users to invest in various packages, track returns, and withdraw funds automatically to their bank accounts.

 ## 🚀 Features
 ✅ Investment in **Smart Packages** & **Long-Term Packages**